TheRosettaFoundation/SOLAS-Match/README.md

 SHOW GRANTS FOR 'tester'@'localhost';

 ## Configuration file

 1. Copy ./app/includes/conf.template.ini to ./app/includes/conf.ini
 2. Edit conf.ini with your configurations.
 3. Under database, enter your MySQL connection settings.
 4. Under the site section, enter the URL of the installation.
+4.1 Under the site section, you can choose to either set openid to 'y' or 'n'.
+    setting openid='y' will configure the application to use openid as the login mechanisium.
+    Any value for openid other then 'y' will result in the applicataion falling back to its internal login mechanisium.
+    At present it is not possible to enable both.
 5. Under user session control, enter a long random string.

 ## Add Cron Job